salkuadrat/lucifer/README.md

 app.use(xssClean());
 ```

-If it's sent as urlencoded `Content-Type: application/x-www-form-urlencoded`, use `urlencoded()` middleware.
+If it's sent as urlencoded `Content-Type: application/x-www-form-urlencoded`, you may use `urlencoded()` middleware.

 ```dart
 final app = App();